fleonardelli/netCoreTest/README.md

 `docker-compose up --build`

+(Note: If the first time it fails, run again.
+Somehow depends_on is not waiting for the mysql container to be running and the api tries to connect to it earlier than it should)

 The project will be running in https://localhost:8001

 If you want to check the database, all the configuration is in `docker-compose.yaml` or `appsettings.Docker.json`